 This is the oldest synagogue found around Lake Kinneret.
 Early synagogues such as this are of interest because they represent the very beginnings of the synagogue as a feature of Jewish lifew

-During the Temple periods, the Temple was considered the focus for Jewish prayer, and development of the synagogue will only fully take place after the destruction of the Temple.
+Prior to its destruction, the Temple was considered the focus for Jewish prayer, and development of the synagogue as we know it today will only take place after the destruction of the Second Temple.
 The synagogue was a major innovation in Jewish religious life in that it allowed everyone, rather than just a priestly class, to become involved in the public rituals of Judaism.
-It also permitted the development of a more intimate relationship with God, in that this was no longer dependent on the intervention of a priest.
+It also permitted the development of a more intimate relationship with God, as it was no longer dependent on the intervention of a priest.
 The church and the mosque modeled themselves on this innovation.

-There is a stone block within the synagogue with the design of a menorah on its sides (the Magdala Stone).
+There is a stone block within the synagogue with the design of a menorah on its sides that has been named the Magdala Stone.
 This is the earliest menorah design seen outside of Jerusalem.
-The block is tall enough for a scroll of the law to be read from it from while seated.
+The block is tall enough for a scroll of the law to be read from while seated.

 Closer view of the Magdala Stone.